 Remember the “soccer moms”?
 That 1990s term for politically moderate suburban women has fallen out of usage lately, but they’re still around, and a key voting bloc in the upcoming midterms.
-Frustrated with Washington and turned off by President Trump, they could deliver Congress to the Democrats in November
+Frustrated with Washington and turned off by President Trump, they could deliver Congress to the Democrats in November.
+Or not.

 In March, centrist Democrat Conor Lamb won a House seat in a conservative Pennsylvania district.
 Since then, the “Lamb model” has been followed by candidates in Republican-leaning districts around the country.
 Tuesday’s special election in Ohio will be the test of whether the Lamb model still holds.